How are the heights measured?

 Finally, one of the characteristics that make the Red Holly ideal for gardening is its drought tolerance.
 Able to withstand moderate droughts, the Red Holly is perfect for those gardeners of the southwest and lower Midwest, where droughts occur regularly.
 Just be sure the Red Holly receives water once a week!

-Red Hollies can grow in both shade and full sun, so they are adaptable to a wide variety of areas.
-Find an area in full sun to partial-full shade and dig a hole twice as wide as the root ball of the Red Holly.
+Red Hollies grow well in USDA Hardiness Zones 6-9.
+They prefer well-drained soil that is slightly acidic.
+Consider having your soil tested to ensure proper growth for the Holly.
+They can grow in both shade and full sun, so they are adaptable to a wide variety of areas.
+Find a suitable location and dig a hole twice as wide as the root ball of the Red Holly.
 The hole should allow the root ball of the tree to protrude about one inch from the soil, which will provide the tree room to settle over time.
 Plant the tree, backfilling with soil and water.
 Use mulch to ensure better water conservation.

 If you are planting the Red Holly as a privacy screen, simply plant each specimen in holes between 3 and 4 feet apart, creating a row of Red Hollies.

 The Red Holly is an adaptable tree – so poor soil, minimal water, and heavy shade will hardly affect the growth of the Holly.
 However, be sure to secure both male and female Red Holly shrubs.
 Hollies have different genders, so if the selection you have is only of one gender, it will be difficult to get any berries!
 This is one of the top concerns for planters.
 But don’t worry – The Tree Center will be happy to provide both genders for growing in your garden!